History of general-purpose CPUs: Mid-to-late 1980s: Exploiting instruction-level parallelism

 To further the efficiency of multiple functional units which are available in superscalar designs, operand register dependencies were found to be another limiting factor.
 To minimize these dependencies, out-of-order execution of instructions was introduced.
-In such a scheme, the instruction results which complete out-of-order must be re-ordered in program order by the processor for the program to be restartable after an exception.
+In such a scheme, the instruction results which complete out-of-order must be re-ordered in program order by the processor for the program to be restart able after an exception.
 Out-of-order execution was the main advance of the computer industry during the 1990s.

 A similar concept is speculative execution, where instructions from one direction of a branch (the predicted direction) are executed before the branch direction is known.
 When the branch direction is known, the predicted direction and the actual direction are compared.
 If the predicted direction was correct, the speculatively executed instructions and their results are kept; if it was incorrect, these instructions and their results are erased.
 Speculative execution, coupled with an accurate branch predictor, gives a large performance gain.

 These advances, which were originally developed from research for RISC-style designs, allow modern CISC processors to execute twelve or more instructions per clock cycle, when traditional CISC designs could take twelve or more cycles to execute one instruction.

 The resulting instruction scheduling logic of these processors is large, complex and difficult to verify.
 Further, higher complexity needs more transistors, raising power consumption and heat.
 In these, RISC is superior because the instructions are simpler, have less interdependence, and make superscalar implementations easier.
 However, as Intel has demonstrated, the concepts can be applied to a complex instruction set computing (CISC) design, given enough time and money.